AdvikaTijare10/Fault_tolerant_satellite_ground_link_controller/README.md

 ---

-## 🧪 Simulation & Validation

-Since no hardware was used, the system was validated using **manual scenario-based simulation and execution tracing**.

 ## 🧪 Simulation & Validation Methodology

 Since hardware execution was not available, the system was validated using a **manual scenario-based simulation approach**.